-Since receiving FDA approval in 2011, Gadavist® has received 5 indications.
+Since receiving FDA approval in 2011, Gadavist® has received 3 additional indications.
 Click on the Indications tab above to learn more.

 Gadavist® is approved for Cardiac Magnetic Resonance Imaging (CMRI) to assess myocardial perfusion (stress, rest) and late gadolinium enhancement in adult patients with known or suspected coronary artery disease (CAD).